Gagan Chandra Chatterjee: Style

 was the first person to bring those techniques over to the violin.
-He used to play the complete alaap-jor-jhala of Hindustani classical music which was heard only on sitar and sarod prior to him.
+He would play the complete alaap-jor-jhala of Hindustani classical music, which, before him, was heard only on sitar and sarod.

 Students

 Although Gagan Chandra Chatterjee inspired many musicians across instruments, he did not leave behind many students.

 His most well-known students were Sriram Srivastava and his younger brother Joi Srivastava.